-Drill with drill bit: any drill press or cordless drill will do, with a drill bit around 3/16.
-Its job is to put a hole through the pages so you can insert a scroll saw blade.
+Drill with drill bit: any drill press or cordless drill will do, with a drill bit around 3/16 inch.
+You use it to put a hole through the pages so you can insert a scroll saw blade.

 Woodworking mask: get a good one with filters for very fine particles.
 You'll need it.

 Shop vac (not pictured): used for cleaning up paper dust from the saw.
-I vacuum after sawing every book, and sometimes even in the middle of a book, if it's a particularly large one.
+I vacuum after sawing every book, and sometimes even in the middle of one, if it's a particularly large book.

 Scroll saw: unfortunately, I'm not a scroll saw expert and can't make recommendations for any specific model.
 (I use an older Delta model gotten off Craigslist.)
 If you're buying one, you should know that larger machines are more expensive, but accommodate bigger books.
 Scroll saws take either "standard"/"pin-less" blades, or "pinned" blades, and both have benefits: pin-less blades require a smaller hole in the book, but pinned blades are easier to find in big box hardware stores, and are usually larger and wider, and thus tougher.

 Dust collection: this process kicks out a LOT of fine paper dust, so you want to have something in place.
-Newer scroll saws have built-in dust collection tubes, but for my older scroll saw, I placed a dust collector intake at the edge of the saw table with the hope that it will suck up most of the dust generated above and below the table.
+Newer scroll saws have built-in dust collection tubes, but for my older scroll saw, I placed a dust collector intake (that black object on the left) at the edge of the saw table with the hope that it will suck up most of the dust generated above and below the table.

-You want beefy and aggressive blades and you might have to order them online.
+You want beefy and aggressive blades, and you might have to buy them online.
 A scroll saw is typically a fine-detail tool, the surgery scalpel of the woodworking world, but we're using it to remove a limb.

 Your blades need to cut up thick stacks of paper and not get pushed around in the process.
 They should be wide: at least 0.10 inch from front to back.
 They should have low TPI (teeth per inch): 10 or fewer.
 Blades like this will tear up wood but do a nice, smooth job on books.